INVESTOR HREDD PRECISION TOOLS

 8. Audits Not Carried Out in Person, Among Other Procedural Weaknesses

-Do the scheme’s audit procedures include all of the following:
+Do the initiative's audit procedures include all of the following:

 ❐ Audits conducted onsite